Child in Care Reviews

 - Other matters which may arise should also be considered with due regard to the circumstances of the child and the placement.

-After the review, the IRO will notify the Independent Review Unit of the way in which the child participated in the review, together with the outcome and the date for the next review.
+After the review, the IRO will notify the Independent Review Service of the way in which the child participated in the review, together with the outcome and the date for the next review.

 The Independent Reviewing Officer (IRO) must check that the child's Care Plan includes a Permanence Plan with measurable milestones and a Contingency Plan should the preferred plans not materialise.

-At the second Looked After Review, there is a requirement to focus on the Permanence Plan, to ensure it provides permanence for the child within a timescale which is realistic, achievable and meets the child's needs.
+At the second Child in Care Review, there is a requirement to focus on the planning for Permanence, to secure legal, physical and psychological permanence for the child within a timescale which is realistic and, achievable.

 All subsequent Reviews should review the progress and validity of the Permanence Plan.